Amirk97/IIR_IP_SystemVerilog/README.md

 ## Deliverables
 - Parameterizable Systemverilog RTL source code for the IP
-- UVM testbench witten in Systemverilog compatible with industrial simulation tools
+- UVM testbench written in Systemverilog compatible with industrial simulation tools
 - A more comprehensive UVM testbench written in Python, compatible with cocotb and open-source simulators
 - Floating-point and bit-exact C model used for functional verification of the algorithm